7digital/fastly-deploy/README.md

 ## Testing

-Tests can be ran against a Fastly account by populating the `FASTLY_TEST_API_KEY` environment variable with a Fastly API key and running `rspec`.
+Tests can be run against a Fastly account by populating the `FASTLY_TEST_API_KEY` environment variable with a Fastly API key and running `rspec`.
 As part of the tests, services will be automatically created and deleted by the fixtures.
 Do not run the tests using an account shared with production services.